 There has been a clear growth in sales being made from mobile devices.
-Mobiles offer better opportunities for brands, and expands the potential for customers not only through apps, but also with innovative features such as mobile barcode scanning and personalized customer experiences based on location.
+Mobiles offer better opportunities for brands and expand the potential for customers not only through apps, but also with innovative features such as mobile barcode scanning and personalized customer experiences based on location.

 Being more powerful than their portable counterparts, desktops can offer interesting and immersive experiences to customers.
 Audio visual media may be better suited to the desktop, where users are less likely to be confined by limited data plans.
 Videos are a great platform for creating visual and audio experiences, whether they show products being reviewed and demoed, or just videos that build up a brand’s image.

-These omnichannel experiences are just the beginning however, as there are a myriad of possible applications for such a system that can be implemented in the future as more powerful devices become available.
+These omnichannel experiences are just the beginning, however, as there is a myriad of possible applications for such a system that can be implemented in the future as more powerful devices become available.

-In-store pick up, also known as click and collect, is a rather common way for stores to integrate the online and offline experiences, with many brands now offering the service alongside their delivery service.
+In-store pickup, also known as click and collect, is a rather common way for stores to integrate online and offline experiences, with many brands now offering the service alongside their delivery service.
 Customers can order a product online and later pick up the product in-store.
 Though it is a rather simple concept, it does embody the spirit of integration between separate channels.

 Another trend that has appeared is showrooming.
 The ‘showrooming’ phenomenon is a direct consequence of the growth of e-commerce and digital retail as a whole.
 Customers use brick and mortar stores as a sort of showroom, demoing products with little to no intention of buying the product in-store – instead intending to order online later.